xanderwasserman/rpi4_k3s_install/README.md

 # Raspberry Pi 4 K3S install guide

 This is a guide taken from [NetworkChuck](https://www.youtube.com/watch?v=X9fSMGkjtug&t=1183s&ab_channel=NetworkChuck) on how to install k3s on a raspberry pi 4.
+I suggest watching his video for a detailed walkthrough.
+This guide includes some fixes to his guide.

 This also includes a guide on how to install Rancher on a separate server for cluster management.

 # STEP 1 - Raspberry Pi Headless Setup
 ## Image the SD card using the Raspberry Pi Imager.